 Agar was no stranger to the showpiece occasion, having accounted for Hull as a player with city rivals Hull Kingston Rovers in 1980, but the pressures of coaching compared to playing, added to the romance of local loyalty, made Featherstone's success all the more significant.

 "It has a special place.
 I think it's a bigger achievement to have coached a side at Wembley than to have played there," he added.

 "You've just got to concentrate on your own job as a player but a coach has to plan all the training sessions and what you're going to do when you get down there.
 The lads are away from home and you don't know how they'll settle, you've got to keep an eye on everything."

 The current Featherstone side has tried to follow in the footsteps of the class of 1967, 1973 and 1983.

-before and Sunday's fourth round tie against London Broncos offers Darryl Powell's Rovers the chance to open a new chapter in the club's cup history.
+Castleford were dumped out of the competition last season before Wigan ended their hopes and Sunday's fourth round tie against London Broncos offers Darryl Powell's Rovers the chance to open a new chapter in the club's cup history.

 "I was there when they beat Castleford last season and they put up a good fight against Wigan, but the days of romance have gone out of the Challenge Cup now," Agar added.

 "What ourselves and Sheffield did [beating Wigan in 1998], I don't think you'll ever see that again, money rules the game now."